Privacy Preference Declaration for Home Networks

 6. Scope

-framework for a Privacy Preference Declaration (PPD) protocol
+Privacy Preference Declaration (PPD) in home-network environments.

 This document does not delve into specific implementation details,